Temasys/temasys.github.io/_posts/2014-09-02-Building_A_Simple_P2P_chat_with_WebRTC.markdown

   var chatbox = document.getElementById('chatbox'),
     div = document.createElement('div');
   div.className = className;
-  div.innerText = message;
+  div.textContent = message;
   chatbox.appendChild(div);
 }
 {% endhighlight %}
 This is my helper function to add a new message to the **chatbox** div that I created earlier.
 I can also pass a *className* variable to leverage CSS, so I can make different messages stand out.
-I use the *innerText* property of the div element to avoid that somebody can send me script tags or HTML inside a message that gets executed.
+I use the *textContent* property of the div element to avoid that somebody can send me script tags or HTML inside a message that gets executed.

 ### Step 3: Subscribing the Skyway events